Kara Carter (March 1/24)

 tel.
 519-669-5123 ext.
 21

-Elmira Mennonite Church uses a 2-pastor team approach to ministry.
-Depending on the congregation's needs, up to 2-FTE positions are filled at a given time.
+Depending on the congregation's needs, Elmira Mennonite Church engages up to 2-FTE positions at a given time.
 In addition, a Lay Ministry Team assists with preaching, leading congregational prayers and visitation.
 When qualified persons are available, EMC chooses to keep a balance of female and male leaders.

 Kara Carter - Liminal Transformational Pastor (beginning March 1/24)